 - In February 2012, the Wayne County Circuit Court approved a $4.2 million settlement in a class action Greg handled against the City of Detroit which challenged a solid waste inspection fee.
 The case lasted over four years and reached all 3 levels of the Michigan judiciary.

 - In June 2018, the Wayne County Circuit Court ruled that a stormwater management charge imposed by the City of Harper Woods constituted an unlawful tax in violation of the Headlee Amendment to the Michigan Constitution.
-In December 2019, the Michigan Court of Appeals affirmed the finding that the City’s stormwater charge violated the Headlee Amendment.
-Greg believes these rulings will require that City to refund over $9 million to its residents and to cease imposing the charge going forward.
+In June 2022, the parties executed a settlement agreement requiring the City to refund $2 million to its citizens.
+The Court has preliminarily approved the settlement and will conduct a hearing on November 18, 2022 to determine whether the settlement should receive final approval.

 Greg’s successes on the defense side include obtaining a judgment of no-cause of action after a lengthy bench trial in a contract case for a “Tier One” auto supplier, obtaining the dismissal of a federal securities class action against Compuware, and obtaining dismissal of a federal antitrust suit brought by the National Hockey League Players Association against the Ontario Hockey League and its member teams.
 In 2007 and 2008, Greg acted as Michigan counsel to CompUSA, Inc., handling various real estate litigation matters arising out of its liquidation process.